All You Need to Know About the FSA ID

-We highly recommend every college student complete the Free Application for Federal Student Aid or FAFSA every year.
-High school seniors will complete the form for the first time starting in October of their senior year.
-(The online form goes live on October 1st every year.)
-The very first step you need to complete, before starting the FAFSA, is obtaining an FSA ID.
+Part of the college application process for seniors is applying for financial aid and/or student loans by filling out the Free Application for Federal Student Aid or FAFSA.
+The very first step students and parents need to complete before starting the FAFSA, is obtaining an FSA ID.
 What is it and what do you need to know about it?

 What is the FSA ID?

 FSA ID stands for Federal Student Aid ID and is used by the U.S. Department of Education as your username and password combination.
 It provides a secure way to complete the FAFSA and access the form later.
 It also provides access to these websites: National Student Loan Data System, Studentloans.gov, Studentaid.gov, and the myStudentAid app.

 May seem like a simple thing, but with this ID you can sign forms electronically, access personal records, and make binding legal obligations (like federal student loans).
 So, this ID is more than just access to a website.

 The security of your FSA ID is very important.
 Someone having access to your ID could sign documents like loan paperwork in your name.
 Having your FSA ID is like having your written signature, so keep that information safe.

 After graduation, you will still need your FSA ID.

 After a student completes their undergrad degree, they still may need the FSA ID.
 It gives them access to (courtesy of Student Loan Hero):

 - Retrieving student loan info, such as lender information and total balance